-The Coney Island Mermaid Parade is one of NYC’s freakiest, most iconic events.
-Each year, thousands of spectators flock to Surf Avenue, Coney Island’s main drag, to watch King Neptune and Queen Mermaid lead a procession of beglittered semi-nude marchers in costumes through the neighborhood.
+The Mermaid Parade 2015 is almost here!
+This Coney Island parade is one of NYC’s freakiest, most iconic events and one of the best free things to do in the summer.
+Each year, thousands of spectators flock to Surf Avenue, Coney Island’s main drag, to watch King Neptune and Queen Mermaid lead a procession of beglittered seminude marchers in costumes through the neighborhood.
 Coney Island USA founder Dick Zigun began holding the parades in 1983, and it’s been a neighborhood mainstay ever since.

 RECOMMENDED: Coney Island and Luna Park guide

 The Coney Island Mermaid Parade happens Saturday, June 18 2016, at 1pm.

 The Mermaid Parade begins at Surf Avenue and W 21st Street, traveling along Surf Avenue and the Boardwalk before ending at Steeplechase Plaza.
 For the best chance of getting a good spot, show up by 11am.
 Or if you’re willing to shell out $150, you can become a Coney Island USA member and snag a spot in the covered Judge’s Stands.

 Want to participate?
 You still have time: There are various registration levels—for families, “artsy marchers,” antique cars and more—and different fees apply for each one.
 All the details are available at Coney Island USA’s website.
 Be sure to stop by one of our favorite costume stores beforehand to get all the supplies you’ll need for a glitzy, glittery outfit.

 Get the best views of the amazing costumes and floats at this year's Mermaid Parade with our handy map

 Photos: Mermaid Parade 2015

 Thousands of spectators flocked to Coney Island's Surf Avenue to celebrate one of NYC's most iconic summer events